Key Health Coverage Definitions

 • A condition serious enough to cause a prudent person to seek emergency care

-• A situation where a delay in care might cause permanent damage to your health
+• A situation where a delay in care might cause permanent damage to one’s health

-• A situation where you have care within 48 hours from the onset of the condition
+• A situation where care is received within 48 hours from the onset of the condition

 Note: if you use the emergency room and it is not considered an emergency, the claim will not be covered, and you will be responsible for all charges.